 Castlevania is a series with some hits and misses that is none the less a household name.
 While today entries can be found across many platforms, it planted its roots on a Nintendo console.
-As the decades passed, there came many imitators with Citadale – The Legends Trilogy now hoping to achieve success with a similar move from the Wii U to the PC.
+As the decades passed, there came many imitators with Citadale – The Legends Trilogy now hoping to achieve success with a similar move making the jump from the Wii U to the PC.

 Stop me if you have heard something like this before, a tale that spans multiple generations of the Dorleac family as they fight back the tides of demons spewing from a Citadel where the dark lord (clearly Dracula, just not by name) resides.
 Starting with Sonja and then moving on to her son and grandson respectively they fight to protect their village using their trademark weapon, the shadow blade.
 Even without mentioning it in the intro, you know what this wants to be.